 RODER Vision Illuminator Families for Cap and Closure Inspection

-The following RODER Vision product families cover the most common illumination requirements in bottle cap and closure inspection systems.
+The RODER Vision product families below cover the most common illumination needs in bottle cap and closure inspection systems.

 FD2 — Flat Dome LED Illuminators

 Diffuse dome illumination for reflective and metallic caps.
-Eliminates specular hotspots.
+Clears specular hotspots.
 Ideal for colour verification and marking inspection on curved surfaces.

 DC6 — High Density LED Ring